 - The correct metabolism of diabetics and consequently the balance of the diabetes rates.

 - While last but not least … it revitalizes the skin.

-The information given above have been translated from the Greek site inCardiology.Gr as well as from Olive oil and I wanted to justify the use of mayonnaise, which is considered by many people as not healthy.
+The information given above have been translated from a Greek site inCardiology.Gr (their link has been removed) and I wanted to justify the use of mayonnaise, which is considered by many people as not healthy.
 I have also drawn and translated the Mediterranean Diet Pyramid where you can see the structure of this diet.

 The fish mayonnaise is made by boiling vegetables such as potatoes, carrots, celery, onion and beetroot and fish.
 The fish is cleaned from skin and bones and is mixed with some of the vegetables and an olive oil mayonnaise.

 Preparation time: 25 minutes